Updated on March 17th, 2023

 Refusal to attend the institution or enrolling in a different NLI-participating college typically results in the following penalties:

-- The student is forced to complete one academic year in residence at the institution with whom they have an agreement.
+• The student is forced to complete one academic year in residence at the original institution.